learndataengineering/learndataengineering.guide/_docs/phase1/sql.md

 - Hackerrank provides a good amount of problems with from easy to hard levels.
 This is good for beginners Check the below link.

    [Hackerrank SQL problems](https://www.hackerrank.com/domains/sql)

+### Objective of learning SQL

+SQL is a tool that is used across many levels and roles in the broader data domain.
+The problem statements can often come in plain language from technical and non-techincal folks alike.

+As data engineers, we need to understand those problem statements and use SQL to quickly analyze the data and solve the problems.
+Ability to communicate back the results in plain language after the analysis is a huge plus.